FlexibleEngineCloud/FE-landingzone/terraform/scenario/north-south-filtering-multi-vpc/README.md

 - EIP: a public IPv4 address assigned to an EC2 instance (Firewall) to allow for internet connectivity.

+- VPC Peering: a VPC peering connection between two VPCs that enables to route traffic.

 ## Architecture:
 The architecture consists of the following steps: